akukral/site-comparator/README.md

 # Site Comparator

  A sophisticated website comparison tool that performs intelligent content analysis between two websites, detecting differences while accounting for content reordering and structural changes.
+Intended to get a general sense if your development or staging envirionment are in parity with regards to content with each other.
+At this point there is no funcitonality checks or visual/sylistic comparisons.
+This tool is intended for use on websites you have permission to crawl.

 ## 🚀 Features